-Members of the public can apply to speak at an ordinary meeting of the Council, the Planning Committee, the Scrutiny Committee, Health Scrutiny Committee or at a meeting of the Executive.
-With regard to Council, Scrutiny and Health Scrutiny Committees up to five people may speak at any one meeting and for up to five minutes.
+Members of the public can apply to speak at an ordinary meeting of the Council, the Planning Committee, the three Scrutiny Committees or at a meeting of the Executive.
+With regard to Council and Scrutiny Committees up to five people may speak at any one meeting and for up to five minutes.
 It is slightly different for the Planning Committee and a leaflet 'Deciding Planning Applications' has been prepared to explain how you can participate.

 Speaking at a Council meeting would provide an opportunity for you to present your views, raise awareness of an organisation/ project or ask a Cabinet Member a question about any Council policy, service or project.

 If you wish to speak at a meeting, you will need to submit a request in writing to the Head of Democratic Governance, for consideration.
 If your request is accepted, you will be given no less than five clear working days notice before the meeting and you will be given a verbal response from the Leader of the Council or a relevant Cabinet Member, at the meeting.